in28minutes/in28minutes.com/articles-set-1.md

 		- Auto scaling, Availability & Load balancing etc..
 	- You are responsible for:
 		- Configuration (of Application and Services)
-		- Application code (if needed)
+		- Application code/data (if needed)

-- Examples:
+## PAAS is NOT just for Compute!

 - Compute: AWS Elastic Beanstalk, Azure App Service, Google App Engine
 - Databases: Relational & NoSQL (Amazon RDS, Google Cloud SQL, Azure SQL Database etc)
-	- Queues, AI, ML, Operations etc!
+- Queues, AI, ML, Operations and a lot more...

 ## SaaS (Software as a Service)